disco4now/ArmmiteH743/README.md

 Armmite H7 MMBasic
 MMBasic for STM32H743 100 and 144 pin chips (Armmite H7)

-Copyright 2011-2023 Geoff Graham and  Peter Mather.
+Copyright 2011-2025 Geoff Graham, Peter Mather and Gerry Allardice.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: